AOEpeople/puppeteer-fetchbot/README.md

     }

 Each key accept two types of values `object` and `array`.
-The Array accepts multiple FetchBot objects (**root** and **stopover** objects).
+The Array accepts multiple FetchBot objects:

+- **root** Objects
+- **stopover** Objects

 ### Root objects

-The root level url forces the FetchBot runner to open the page in a new browser tab.
+The root level url forces FetchBot to to open the page url immediately.
 It's allowed to have multiple root objects inside a single configuration.
 Once all root configuration urls have been visited the FetchBot job is finished and fetched data is returned (see **Data Fetching**).